Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

 - relationship between cross product and sin of angle (with proof)
 - Dot and cross product comparison/intuition [(Reference video)](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/dot-cross-products/v/dot-and-cross-product-comparison-intuition)

+I have a couple of videos left before I start working with matrices.
+I found an introduction to matrices in the Precalculus course on Khan Academy, and I may need to take a look at it to grasp the basic concepts. [(Matrices | Precalculus)](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices)

 ---

 *Date: 14 December 2024*